AdobeDocs/journey-optimizer.en/help/using/configuration/rule-sets.md

 >id="ajo_rule_sets_duration"
 >title="Select the message rule category"
 >abstract="When activated and applied to a message, all the frequency rules matching the selected category will be automatically applied to this message.
 Currently only the Marketing category is available."

+>[!CONTEXTUALHELP]
+>id="ajo_rule_set_rule_capping"
+>title="Rule capping"
+>abstract="Set the capping for your rule.
+Depending on the rule set domain and the sleection in the Rule Type field, this field can define the maximum number of messages that can be sent to a profile, or the maximum number of journeys the profile can enter or be enrolled in simultaneously."

 To add a rule to a rule set, access the rule set and click **[!UICONTROL Add rule]**.